 Bob first came to Alaska after working with the Peace Corps in India and in development with the Rockefeller Foundation in Nepal.
 He was drawn to Southeast because of our strong subsistence culture.
 He worked as an anthropologist with the Alaska Department of Fish and Game and USDA Forest Service studying communities that rely on subsistence traditions.
 It was while working with Alaska Native communities in Southeast that he became interested in protecting the forests as a way of preserving the traditional subsistence-based way of life.

 Bob has been a member of SEACC since he moved to Alaska 35 years ago and became a board member in 2013.
-For him protecting the environment is also protecting his way of life.
-It is the moose, deer, and fish caught by him and his family that make up their food supply and provides a deep connection and reliance to the land and environment.
+For him, protecting the environment is also protecting his way of life.
+The moose, deer, and fish that he and his family catch makes up their food supply and provides a deep connection and reliance to the land and environment.
 He believes that those reliant on the environment for sustenance have an obligation to take care of the environment and the animals that feed them.